adamtheturtle/dcos/tests/end_to_end/README.md

 Values with `null` in the sample configuration are not required.

 The DC/OS Docker clone should be in a location which the tests can write to.
+In the Vagrant development environment, `/tmp/dcos-docker` is a suitable place.
 This directory may be interfered with by the tests.